vk-cs/docs-public/docs/en/base/cloud-desktops/service-management/desktops-pool/add/add.md

     - **User inactivity timeout**: the time after which the user will be disconnected from the desktop if there is no activity on the desktop.
 The timeout works for the RDP and RX protocols.

-      If the value is `0`, the user session will not be interrupted by timeout.
+      If the value is `0`, the user session will not be interrupted by time-out.

 1. Click the **Next step** button.